cducsdcse/cse15l-lab-reports/lab-report-3-week-3.md

 ![Image](lab3-screenshots/arrtests.png)

 * **Explanation:** Looping through the array, the bug `arr[i] = arr[arr.length - i - 1]` tries to update the original element to the element at its reversed position **without storing the value of the original element first**, so the original value of the first half of the array is lost.
 Therefore, the output of this method is basically a mirrored array with the second half values of the orginal array on both sides.
-So in the case of **testReverseInPlace2**, the output is {1,2,1} instead of the expected {1,2,3}.
+So in the case of **testReverseInPlace2**, the actual output is {1,2,1} instead of the expected {1,2,3}.

+## Part 3 Debugging filter in ArrayExamples.java (Week3)